Get E-Book

 -> both FINs are ACKed

-A half-open connection is a TCP connection where one direction has closed while the other direction remains open.
-At the transport level, one side has sent or received FIN, and the other side can still send data.
-Half-open state is normal during orderly shutdown.
-It becomes a bug when an application assumes both directions ended together.
+A half-open connection means one direction has closed while the other direction remains open.
+One side has sent or received FIN, and the other side can still send data.
+That is normal during clean shutdown.
+It becomes a bug when application code assumes both directions ended together.

 local readable side ends

-TIME_WAIT is a TCP state kept after active close so late packets from the old connection can expire and final acknowledgments can be handled.
-The endpoint that performs the active close commonly enters TIME_WAIT.
+TIME-WAIT is a TCP state kept after active close.
+It gives late packets from the old connection time to expire and lets final acknowledgments be handled.
+The endpoint that performs the active close commonly enters TIME-WAIT.
 Duration and reuse rules depend on the OS.

-TIME_WAIT often appears during local tests that create many short connections.
-The process closed its sockets, yet the OS still has connection state.
+You often see TIME-WAIT during local tests that create many short connections.
+Your process closed its sockets, but the OS still has connection state.
 That state can consume local ephemeral ports for a while.
-The application is gone from the code path, but the kernel is still protecting the old connection identity.
+Your JavaScript code is done, but the kernel is still protecting the old connection identity.

 ESTABLISHED